All investor lists > Seed

 What is a seed round?

 A seed round is the first official stage of startup funding after pre-seed.
 It’s designed to help early-stage companies develop their product, build a team, and start scaling.
-Seed-ready startups typically have some proof of concept or an MVP (minimum viable product) and are looking to secure capital to further validate the business and acquire early customers.
+Seed-ready startups typically have some proof of concept or an MVP (minimum viable product) and are looking to secure capital to validate the business further, find product-market fit, and acquire early customers.

 What are the goals of seed funding?